 Significant projects are determined on the basis of:

 - gross floor area.

 You can read more about this in Schedule 10, Part 18 of the Planning Regulation 2017.

 Development applications meeting the criteria of the trigger are referred to the State Assessment and Referral Agency (SARA), who then seeks technical advice from the Office of the Queensland Government Architect (OQGA) before issuing advice to the assessment manager.
 The OQGA will review the proposal against the principles outlined in State code 24.

-For more information on the trigger, State code 24, assessment pathways and exemptions, contact the Office of the Queensland Government Architect on (07) 3008 3497 or email email@example.com.
+For more information on the trigger, State code 24, assessment pathways and exemptions, email Office of the Queensland Government Architect at email@example.com.